A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Fitting process

-{\bfv The exact calculations of the potential and DFs} take about ten CPU minutes on a single processor, an amount of time that does not allow the dynamical consistency to be recalculated at each of the tens of thousands of steps in the MCMC chains.
-To get around this difficulty, we have developed an approximate and fast version of the dynamical model calculation. {\bfv It allows to build alternative approximate computations of the DFs from an already consistent dynamical model, provided that the Shu's parameters are only slightly modified, by about 20 per cent at most.
-This is a partially linearised version of the DFs computation of a consistent dynamical model in the immediate vicinity of another one}.
-The advantage of this approximation of the calculation is that it takes less than a millisecond CPU {\bfv instead of a few minutes for an exact computation}.
+The exact calculations of the potential and DFs take about ten CPU minutes on a single processor, an amount of time that does not allow the dynamical consistency to be recalculated at each of the tens of thousands of steps in the MCMC chains.
+To circumvent this difficulty, we developed an approximate and fast version of the dynamical model calculation.
+This latter allows us to build alternative approximate computations of the DFs from an already consistent dynamical model, provided that the Shu's parameters are only slightly modified, that is, by about 20 per cent at most.
+This is a partially linearised version of the DF computation of a consistent dynamical model in the immediate vicinity of another one.
+The advantage of this approximation of the calculation is that it takes the CPU less than a millisecond instead of a few minutes for an exact computation.

-For the MCMC chain {\bfv (step A)}, the simplified version of the DFs computation is used and when the Shu's parameters are modified by more than 20\%, the exact calculation of the dynamical consistency is repeated {\bfv (step B)}.
-This way of proceeding allows to converge more quickly towards the maximum likelihood and to determine with precision the confidence interval of the various free parameters.
+For the MCMC chain (step A), the simplified version of the DF computation is used and when the Shu's parameters are modified by more than 20\%, the exact calculation of the dynamical consistency is repeated (step B).
+This way of proceeding allows us to converge more quickly towards the maximum likelihood and to determine with precision the confidence interval of the various free parameters.